Doris Westmoreland Darden Professor

-Josh Grimm is the associate dean of research and strategic initiatives at the Manship School.
-Josh earned his master’s degree from the University of Texas at Austin and received his doctorate from the University of Iowa.
-He teaches a range of journalism and mass communication courses, including In-Depth Reporting, Advanced Journalism, Race and Gender in Political Communication, and Media Law.
-In 2017, Josh received the Faculty Excellence Award from the LSU Alumni Association.
+Josh Grimm is the Doris Westmoreland Darden Professor.
+He previously served as the School's associate dean of undergraduate studies.
+Grimm earned his master’s degree from the University of Texas at Austin and received his doctorate from the University of Iowa.
+He teaches a range of journalism and mass communication courses, including In-Depth Reporting, Advanced Journalism, Race and Gender in Political Communication and Media Law.
+In 2017, Grimm received the Faculty Excellence Award from the LSU Alumni Association.

-The main focus of his research is how diversity is portrayed in the media, with an emphasis on race, gender, and sexuality.
+The main focus of Grimm's research is how diversity is portrayed in the media, with an emphasis on race, gender and sexuality.
 Most recently, his focus has been on how gay men talk about PrEP (pre-exposure prophylaxis), and he is partnering with Baton Rouge clinics to study how to improve those health messaging strategies.

 Grimm, J. & Schwartz, J. (2017).
 Body image and race on gay male-targeted blogs.
 Howard Journal of Communications, 28(4), 323-338.